PROFIsafe

 | SSM | Safe speed monitor | Safe speed | Yes | No | Yes |

-PROFIsafe¶
+Activation by PROFIsafe¶

 One or more of the safety functions can be activated.
 The standard PROFIsafe telegram 31 is used.
 There is a standard library LdrvSafe_SinaTlg31 available.
 The telegram 31 allows detailed control of each safety function with additional parameters and returns a safety status of actually active functions.